 Sharing is a good way to give a few people access to your dashboards and reports.
 What if you want to share a filtered version of a report?
-Maybe a report that only shows data for a specific city or salesperson or year.
-Try filtering a report and sharing it, or creating a custom URL.
-The report is filtered when recipients first open it.
-They can remove the filter by modifying the URL.
+Maybe you want the report to show only data for a specific city or salesperson or year.
+This article explains how to filter a report and share the filtered version of the report.
+Another way to share a filtered report is to add query parameters to the report URL.
+In both cases, the report is filtered when recipients first open it.
+They can clear the filter selections in the report.

 Power BI also offers other ways to collaborate and distribute your reports.
 With sharing, you and your recipients need a Power BI Pro license, or the content needs to be in a Premium capacity.

-For both filtering techniques, we're using the Marketing and Sales sample template app.
+This article uses the Marketing and Sales sample template app.
 Want to try it?
-You can install the Marketing and Sales sample template app, too.

 Open a report in Editing view and apply a filter.